Laragear/php/README.md

 > [!WARNING]
 >
 > When adding extensions on old PHP versions, you may need to the proper version.
 Most of the latest versions of extensions deprecate unsupported PHP versions.
+>
+> For example, installing `sqlsrv` on `php:7.4` won't work, as it will install the latest `v5.12.0`.
+Instead, you will need to set the proper version that supports PHP 7.4, as `sqlsrv:5.10.1`.
+You can see supporting versions of each extension at [PECL](https://pecl.php.net/).

 ## Composer Cache